About Prevent Child Abuse Arizona

 More than 85,000 babies are born in Arizona each year, over half of whom are at risk for poor developmental outcomes including abuse and neglect.

 Since 1989, Prevent Child Abuse Arizona has been a leader in bringing research-based prevention services to communities throughout the state.
-In 2016, our prevention services will reach more than 60,000 young children and their families with parent education, home visits and child welfare system improvements.
-Almost 15,000 community professionals will attend one of our many best-practice trainings.
+Each year, our prevention services reach more than 60,000 young children and their families with parent education, home visits and child welfare system improvements.
+Thousands of community professionals will attend one of our many best-practice trainings.

 Since 1989, Prevent Child Abuse Arizona has been finding ways to prevent child abuse and neglect before it happens.
 In 1990, we developed the first Statewide Child Abuse Prevention Conference, in partnership with Children’s Action Alliance.
 PCA Arizona has since produced the CAP Conference annually (save for a few post-recession years) through a contract with the Arizona Department of Economic Security.
 Today, our programs and trainings reach over 60,000 children, families and community professionals annually.